liana-p/narrat-website/content/pages/faq.md

 ## What is narrat?

-Narrat is a narrative game engine for text-based games, Inspired by renpy syntax.
+Narrat is a narrative RPG game engine for text-based games, Inspired by renpy syntax.
 It is built to work on the web, mobile and desktop.

 ## Is Narrat open source?

-Yes, narrat is completely open source
+Yes, narrat is completely [open source](https://github.com/liana-p/narrat)

 ## What kind of games can I make with Narrat

-* Visual Novels
+- Text-based RPGs
-* Text-based RPGs
+- Point and click adventures
-* Point and click adventures
+- Visual Novels

 ## Is Narrat ready to use?

-Somewhat.
-It has very recently been released and isn't fully documented yet, but all the needed features to make a game are there and it is production-ready.
+Yes!
+It's being used on multiple projects actively and has been battle-tested quite a bit

 ## How do I get started?